How do neurons talk to each other?

 - The difference between excitatory and inhibitory signals

-- How drugs and diseases affect synaptic function
+- How drugs, diseases, and glial cells affect synaptic function

 Start by selecting a tab below to begin your exploration!